springernature/vpat/nature.md

 <br><br>
 Some parts of the product (e.g. some payment and "my account" pages) use inappropriate heading levels for visual effect.
 We are actively working to repair these problems.
 <br><br>
-The "manage cookies" privacy centre (third party content) uses an inappropriate aria label of "true" in place of its main heading.
+The OneTrust "manage cookies" privacy centre (third party content) uses an inappropriate aria label of "true" in place of its main heading.
 We have reported this problem to the vendor.
 <br><br>
 Other third party scripts, including survey or customer services widgets, may inject content with inadequate or inappropriate headings or labels.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 </td>